privacyidea/privacyidea/doc/configuration/sms_gateway_config.rst

 You may change the *SUBJECT* and the *BODY* accordingly.

-SMMP Provider
+SMPP Provider
 ~~~~~~~~~~~~~

-The SMMP provider was added in privacyIDEA 2.22.
-It uses an SMS Center via the SMMP protocol to
+The SMPP provider was added in privacyIDEA 2.22.
+It uses an SMS Center via the SMPP protocol to
 deliver SMS to the users.

 You need to specify the **SMSC_HOST** and **SMSC_PORT** to talk to the SMS center.